 Both ice sheets measure on average about 3.2 kilometers (2 miles) thick.
 If the entire Antarctic Ice Sheet melted, sea level would rise about 60 meters (197 feet).
 If the entire Greenland Ice Sheet melted, sea level would rise about 7.4 meters (24.3 feet).

 An ice cap is a dome-shaped glacier with an area less than 50,000 square kilometers (20,000 square miles) that flows in all directions and covers much of the underlying topography.
-Ice caps form in high-altitude polar and subpolar mountain regions.
+Ice caps form in high-latitude polar and subpolar mountain regions.
 Northern Europe is home to many ice caps; for example, the Vatnajökull ice cap in Iceland and the Austfonna ice cap in the Svalbard archipelago of Norway, which is the largest (in area) in Scandinavia.
 The largest ice cap in the world is the Severny Island ice cap, part of the Novaya Zemlya archipelago in the Russian Arctic.

 What is an iceberg?